 Ken Spencer Science Park

-The Ken Spencer Science Park is Open!
+Welcome to the Ken Spencer Science Park

-Science World proudly reopened the revitalized Ken Spencer Science Park on March 15, 2025.
-This beloved 35,000 square foot outdoor gallery will provide Science World guests immersive opportunities to connect with nature in an urban setting.
-Through interactive exhibits featuring diverse BC ecosystems, we hope guests will discover how their sustainability choices contribute to a healthier, more regenerative community.
+The Ken Spencer Science Park opened in 2013 and for over a decade has helped visitors foster a deeper connection to sustainability.
+This beloved 35,000 square foot outdoor gallery provides Science World guests immersive opportunities to connect with nature in an urban setting.
+Through interactive exhibits featuring diverse BC ecosystems, water, and energy, we hope guests will discover how their sustainability choices contribute to a healthier, more regenerative community.

-This year, the Ken Spencer Science Park will be open from March 15 to November 3, and entry is included with Science World admission.
+This year, the park will be open from March 14 to November 2, and entry is included with admission.

 There’s Something for Everyone